maniverma117/Image_Resizer_API/README.md

 - **Limitations**: Only supports JPEG images for now.
 Extend the `Pillow` functionality to handle other formats like PNG or GIF.

 ---

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

-## Contribution
-Contributions are welcome!
-Please submit a pull request or file an issue for feature requests or bugs.

----

-Let me know if you need any adjustments or additions!